vm7md98/Graduation-Project/README.md

 ![Figure 31](https://user-images.githubusercontent.com/56771415/188736671-a519eca9-9a4d-4a7d-89aa-49564bec8e73.png)

 #### 4.6.2 authentication.ejs
 The main object of this page is to authenticate the user and we put a timer so the authentication code will be deleted after the timer end and send the user to login page as shown in `Figure 32`.
 For the coding part we mainly used Bootstrap and some CSS for animation and other effect such as hover.
-Also we used JavaScript for the timer `Figure 33`.
+Also we used JavaScript for the timer `Code 1`.

 ![Figure 32](https://user-images.githubusercontent.com/56771415/188740504-1d0115ff-bd7e-4e44-ba67-3d765b8268b6.png)